pypeaday/pype.dev/pype.dev/content/blog/autism-adhd-and-the-doshas---my-reflection.md

 So I had these two competing ideas that were very loud in my head.

-> In hindsight, an AuDHD diagnosis somewhat explains this behavior of mine.
+!!! note ""
-> Wherein I wanted to be sick, and I had these competing ideas about the
+    In hindsight, an AuDHD diagnosis somewhat explains this behavior of mine.
-> character of God.
+    Wherein I wanted to be sick, and I had these competing ideas about the character of God.

 So I've been more at less at peace with the idea that behavior disorders are apart of life for many people, and thus as I've gotten older and reflected on